Updated September 12, 2017

 Property information explained – it’s important to make sure your tenant understands garbage day, utility info, mailbox number, instructions for alarms, entry systems, sprinkler systems, etc. Make sure to have this conversation with the tenant before/after moving in.

-Regular check-ins – so the tenant doesn’t forget your around, if available it’s always nice to check in at the property or keep in contact with how things are going/if any issues need to be addressed.
+Regular check-ins – so the tenant doesn’t forget you are around, if available it’s always nice to check in at the property or keep in contact with how things are going/if any issues need to be addressed.